Skip to main content

 How to assign Care Professionals to the run

-Once you have put a run together you are able to assign a Care Professional to the run.
-Click on the run and select a Care Professional from the list and click Assign run.
+Once you have put a run together you can assign a Care Professional to the run.
+Click on the run, select a Care Professional from the list and click Assign run.

 If some visits in the run are already assigned (i.e. a partially-assigned run), these Care Professionals will be marked on the assignment modal with checkboxes so you can always see if a run is partially allocated already and assign the rest to the same Care Professionals.